Drug & Alcohol Rehab for Federal Employees Near You

 Additionally, each Federal Executive Branch agency has an Employee Assistance Program (EAP).11 EAP is a confidential program that allows employees (and managers) to seek help for challenging life situations—such as stress, financial issues, legal issues, and substance use disorders—that may adversely affect their job performance, health, or personal well-being.
 EAP services can include assessments, counseling, and referrals for additional services like addiction treatment.

-If you are struggling with addiction and would like confidential information on treatment options available to you, you can contact American Addiction Centers (AAC) at You will speak to a caring and trained admissions navigator who can help answer questions you may have about the process, the cost, and more.
+If you are struggling with addiction and would like confidential information on addiction treatment options available to you, you can contact American Addiction Centers (AAC) at You will speak to a caring and trained admissions navigator who can help answer questions you may have about the process, the cost, and more.